Kristle Calisto-Tavares – President

 Kathy is a graduate CCW from Humber College with an extensive career in Social Services, where she was an advocate for children and their families, private counselor, and Community College teacher.
 She is currently the Administrator for the Community Services Bureau of a Police Service.
 Her advocacy skills were of benefit when caring for her own parents over a period of twenty years.
 Throughout this journey, Kathy experienced, firsthand, the many stumbling blocks, inadequacies in care and gaps in services for the elderly.
 Her passion for preserving the dignity and overall, wellbeing of the vulnerable population brought her to Concerned Friends.

-Tony Nguyen – Director-at-Large
+Sharon Lee – Director-at-Large